'An amazing first step': Advocates hail maternal mortality prevention bill

 "I'm really hoping this will lead to more legislation," said Monifa Bandele, senior vice president of MomsRising, a nonprofit organization that advocates for the rights of women and mothers.
 "There needs to be training for hospitals and every single health care provider that comes into contact with pregnant women in implicit and explicit bias."

-In Texas, which has the highest number of pregnancy-related deaths in the entire developed world, a committee has already made progress on collecting data.
-Texas's Maternal Mortality and Morbidity Task Force earlier this year released a report with 10 recommendations for improving maternal mortality rates.
-The report found that most of Texas's maternal mortality deaths were preventable, a finding that Democratic Texas state representative Shawn Thierry is certain applies in other states too.
+In Texas, a committee has already made progress on collecting data.
+The state's Maternal Mortality and Morbidity Task Force released a report this year with 10 recommendations for improving maternal mortality rates.
+The report found that most of Texas's maternal mortality deaths were preventable, a finding that Democratic Texas state Rep. Shawn Thierry is certain applies in other states, too.

-"This is why what Congress did is so important," said Thierry, who nearly lost her life when she gave birth to her daughter in 2012.
+"This is why what Congress did is so important," said Thierry, who nearly died giving birth to her daughter in 2012.
 In 2017, she sponsored a bill that extended funding for Texas's Maternal Mortality and Morbidity Task Force, which otherwise would have shut down.

 "In these emergency situations, there will be standard protocols that each hospital will follow, and that's not happening right now," Thierry said.
 "It's going to have a profound effect."

-Note: CORRECTION (Dec.
-19, 2018, 5 p.m.
-ET): A previous version of this article misstated where Texas ranks for pregnancy-related deaths.
-The state's rate is in line with the U.S. average; it is not the highest in the developed world.
-(The error, previously reported, was based on years of faulty data collection on state death certificates.
-The Texas Maternal Mortality and Morbidity Task Force corrected the numbers in a study released in April.)